-Outcome #4 - The instructors and students are doing well in Chemical Literature.
-For the thesis, the lowest rated component was the Discussion and Conclusion sections.
-Perhaps our students need more guidance interpreting their results and/or writing these sections of the thesis.
+Outcome #4 - The instructors and students are doing well in Chemical Literature and on the undergraduate thesis.
+For the thesis, the lowest rated component was the Conclusion section.
+Perhaps our students need more guidance interpreting their results and/or writing this section of the thesis.

 Outcome #5 - Overall, the instructors and students are doing well throughout the entire undergraduate research experience, as 100% of the students were mastering or meeting the learning outcome.
-The lowest rated components were critical thinking/problem solving and communication.
+The lowest rated component was knowledge base.